li-lab-genetics/MetaSTAARlite-Tutorial/README.md

 ### Step 5.1.2: Generate variant summary statistics for individual (single-variant) conditional analysis using MetaSTAARlite Worker
 #### Script: <a href="MetaSTAARlite_worker_Individual_Analysis_cond.r">**MetaSTAARlite_worker_Individual_Analysis_cond.r**</a>
 Generate and store variant summary statistics (*score statistics* and *conditional LD matrices*) using MetaSTAARlite Worker.
-#### Input: aGDS files, STAAR null model and a list of known variants.
+#### Input: aGDS files, the STAAR null model and a list of known variants.
 For more details, please see the R script.
 #### Output: Rdata files with the user-defined names.

 ### Step 5.1.3: Conditional individual (single-variant) meta-analysis
 #### Script: <a href="MetaSTAARlite_Individual_Analysis_cond.r">**MetaSTAARlite_Individual_Analysis_cond.r**</a>
 Perform conditional meta-analysis of unconditionally significant variants by adjusting a list of known variants.
-#### Input: Variant summary statistics files from Step 5.1.2 for each participating study and (significant)individual analysis results from Step 5.1.1.
+#### Input: Variant summary statistics files from Step 5.1.2 for each participating study and (significant) individual analysis results from Step 5.1.1.
 For more details, please see the R script.
 #### Output: Conditional p-values of unconditionally significant variants.

 ### Step 5.2.1: Summarize gene-centric coding meta-analysis results